FREQUENTLY ASKED QUESTIONS (FAQs)

-Generally, under the IP Code of the Philippines, copyright and related rights protection last during the lifetime of the author and for fifty (50) years after his/her death or fifty (50) years after the death of the last surviving author, in cases of works of joint authorship.
+Literary and artistic works as well as their derivative works (such as translations and abridgments) are protected during the lifetime of the author and for fifty (50) years after his death or the death of the last surviving author, in cases of joint authorship.

 Are there any limitations to copyright?

 Yes, there are limitations to copyright.
-While the general rule is that a creator’s work may not be used by others without the creator’s consent or permission, this rule does not apply if the work is used under circumstances that are considered fair use.
+While the general rule is that a creator’s work may not be used by others without the creator’s consent or permission, this rule is subject to the fair use exception.

-The fair use doctrine provides that the use of a copyrighted work for the purposes such as criticism, comment, news reporting, teaching including multiple copies for classroom use, scholarship, research, and similar purposes is not an infringement of copyright.”
-(Sec.
+The doctrine holds that the fair use of a copyrighted work for criticism, comment, news reporting, teaching including multiple copies for classroom use, scholarship, research, and similar purposes is not an infringement of copyright (Sec.
 185, RA 8293).

 The factors considered for fair use include the following (Sec.
 185, RA 8293):

 The purpose and character of the use, including whether such use is of commercial or for non-profit educational purposes;

 The amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 The effect of the use upon the potential market for or value of the copyrighted work.